 Non-Surgical Approach

-One of the primary advantages of nasal filler is that it avoids the risks, downtime, and permanence associated with surgical rhinoplasty.
+One of the primary advantages of a liquid rhinoplasty is that it avoids the risks, downtime, and permanence associated with surgical rhinoplasty.
 There are no incisions, general anesthesia, or weeks of recovery required.
 Most patients can return to their daily activities immediately after the filler treatment.

 Immediate Results

 Unlike surgical procedures, where swelling can mask results for months, nose filler before-and-after results are visible immediately.
-This allows both the patient and practitioner to assess the outcome in real-time and make adjustments during the same appointment if necessary.
+This allows both the patient and the practitioner to assess the outcome in real time and make adjustments during the same appointment, if necessary.

 Reversible Treatment